ffaraone/interrogatio/docs/index.rst

 ========================================

-A python library to prompt user for inputs in a terminal application.
+A python library to prompt users for inputs in a terminal application.

 What is interrogatio